-The Hubitat Diagnostic Tool is a built-in service on every Hubitat Elevation hub, which runs independently of the main platform and provides owners with helpful tools to restore the hub platform, set the date and time, safely reboot or shut down, temporarily disable apps or devices that may be causing problems, or reset the hub.
+The Hubitat Diagnostic Tool is a built-in tool on every Hubitat Elevation hub.
+This tool runs independently of the main platform and provides owners with helpful tools to restore the hub platform, set the date and time, safely reboot or shut down, temporarily disable apps or devices that may be causing problems, or reset the hub.
 While many of these functions are also accessible through the regular hub user interface, they are available here in situations where accessing the hub user interface isn't possible.

 In most cases, users can simply update the hub platform software using Settings > Check for Updates in the regular interface.
 If this fails, the Diagnostic Tool provides a way to download the current platform version from the Internet.

 The Download latest version button downloads the latest hub platform version to the hub but does not automatically install it.
 The latest version will be made available in Restore Previous Version (see below) and can be manually installed from there when desired.
 A response of Latest version (version number) is already installed indicates that the current firmware version is already available in Restore Previous Versions and does not need to be downloaded again (it may or may not be the actual version currently installed on the hub).

 Returns the hub platform to a previous version, leaving the existing database intact.
 If you experience problems and suspect a recent update as the cause, this is one step you can use to test.

 Select Restore Previous Version, then select the desired version from the list.
 Confirm with Yes, then wait for the version to restore.
 The hub will reboot automatically when finished, then display a Success message in the Diagnostic Tool with a link to the main hub interface.

 If you are unable to synchronize the hub date and time with your browser from the hub user interface, you can do it from the Diagnostic Tool.

 If the Hubitat Web Interface is unresponsive, you can try rebooting from the Diagnostic Tool.
 Select Reboot hub.